-Wingate University‘s Annual Shakespeare Competition was an amazing success!
+Wingate University‘s Annual Shakespeare Competition, sponsored by the English-Speaking Union, was an amazing success!
 The judges were all so impressed with the level of talent that our area’s middle school and high school students displayed during their performances.
 We appreciate all of the middle school and high school teachers who emphasize the value of interpreting and performing Shakespeare and make time in their busy schedules to prepare their students for the competition.
 We are grateful to everyone at Wingate University, Wingate University Department of English, and in our community who helped out on Thursday.
 Special thanks to Wingate Today, Carolina Impact (WTVI PBS), and FOX46 Carolinas for joining us for our 30th Anniversary of the competition!
 Opera Carolina, UNC Charlotte College of Arts + Architecture, and Wingate’s The Batte Center for the Performing Arts also generously donated complimentary tickets to popular performances as prizes for our winners and their teachers.
 And Wingate’s Office of Admissions provided gift bags for all of the participants and their teachers and offered scholarships to the first, second, and third-place winners in the high school division.
 We look forward to hosting the competition again next year!

 . . . she makes a very loud sound.